Dark Sky Trails for Stargazing and Night Hiking

 Alqueva Dark Sky Reserve, Portugal

 The Alqueva Dark Sky Reserve covers several municipalities around Alqueva Lake.
-It’s the first site in the world to receive the “Starlight Tourism Destination” certification.
+It’s the first site in the world to receive the “Starlight Tourism Destination” certification—that designation actually matters because they actively protect the darkness.
 Walking routes around the lake and nearby villages will allow hikers to explore diverse landscapes and witness stunning starlit nights.

 Aoraki Mackenzie, New Zealand